kjs2025/kjs2025.github.io/_posts/2025-04-07-A01-Setting-up-this-site.md

 network 10.0.0.0 0.255.255.255
 ```

-hmm...can't wait to get started on the labs with this colorful magic
+hmm...can't wait to get started on the labs with this colorful magic.

 ## Summary